 Bulk fermentation

-I did my bulk fermentation overnight because my house was a bit chilly (69F/20C), it took about 8-9h before I shaped the loaf.
+I did my bulk fermentation overnight because my house was a bit chilly (69F/20C), it took about 8-9 hours before I shaped the loaf.
 If your home is warmer, maybe it’s better to start in the morning and keep an eye on the dough.
-I also try a higher temperature (75F/24C) in one of the tests and the dough was ready in 4-6h.
+I also tried a higher temperature (75F/24C) in one of the tests and the dough was ready in 4-6h.

 How to shape your sourdough marble rye bread